cargo-limit/cargo-limit/EDITOR-INTEGRATION.md

 }
 ```

 Theoretically this can be used for any text editor or IDE, especially if it supports client/server communication.
-To do that you need a wrapper script that parses the files and gives it to the text editor or IDE client.
+To do that you need a wrapper script that parses the `files` and gives them to the text editor or IDE client.

 ## Example: gedit
 1. Install [`jq`](https://stedolan.github.io/jq/download/)